August 26, 2019 Michael Mayday

 Over the past few weeks, we’ve examined some high-level digital changes and how they affect the life sciences industry.
 We’ve also considered the digital opportunities organizations can, and should, take advantage of to remain competitive in a fast-changing landscape.

 We’ve also surveyed our life sciences clients for their input on how webinars are helping to achieve their digital goals.
-You can read what they have to say in our report, “ON24 Webinar Benchmarks Report: Life Sciences Trends,” or check out our infographic at the end of the blog post.

 So, what, exactly, is changing in the industry?
 Here’s a brief recap of what we found:

-First, Digital Is Creating Better Patient Experiences
+First, Life Science Is Creating Better Patient Experiences With Digital

 Still, there is room for improvement.
 A recent Accenture study found there’s a sizable communications gap between service providers, health care practitioners and patients about these new services.
 According to the study, roughly half of the HCPs who learn of new patient services say they only hear about them from sales representatives or other digital channels a quarter of the time.

-According to Frost & Sullivan’s 2019 Global Life Sciences Outlook, the global life sciences industry will reach $1.5 trillion in value by 2022, largely driven by new technology innovations and strategic partnerships.
-These new entrants to the market mean legacy life sciences organizations will need to simultaneously improve performance, manage risk and maintain compliance — a standard newly founded companies are already familiar with.
+According to Frost & Sullivan ‘s 2019 Global Life Sciences Outlook, the global life sciences industry will reach $1.5 trillion in value by 2022, largely driven by new technology innovations and strategic partnerships.
+These new entrants to the market mean legacy life sciences organizations will need to simultaneously improve performance, manage risk and maintain compliance – a standard newly founded companies are already familiar with.

 While traditional life sciences companies also face another issue when it comes to digital: the pace of adapting to this new landscape is too slow.
 According to Across Health’s 2018 Multichannel Maturometer, nearly 60% of pharma and biotech organizations say their pace of digital adoption is “slow” or, “very slow.”
-It doesn’t get better when it comes to healthcare providers in the United States, where, according to a recent Unisys study, 64% rated themselves as being behind the digital curve.
+It doesn’t get better when it comes to healthcare providers in the United States, where, according to a recent Unisys study , 64% rated themselves as being behind the digital curve.

 But it isn’t all doom and gloom.
 Established life sciences organizations of all stripes have a great opportunity to use digital innovations to accentuate their strengths and improve upon their weaknesses.